Home > View all Courses for EDUCATORS > World Bound Educators: Yukon Summer 10-day

 A professional development and educational adventure for outdoor enthusiasts and aspiring change-makers

 The Yukon is a special place for Fireside Adventures.
 It was our earliest teacher, revealing the transformative educational power of nature and the urgent need for climate action.
 Words can’t quite do the Yukon justice.
 Larger than life, it boasts thousands of years of Indigenous culture, and an unparalleled environment for outdoor adventures, while also bearing the realities of climate change that are ten times what southern Canada is experiencing.
-The Yukon is lens into both our past and our future.
+The Yukon is a lens into both our past and our future.

 DETAILS